danielaparker/jsoncons/doc/ref/json_type_traits.md

 from the getter and setter functions of a class template.

 (23)-(26) generate the code to specialize `json_type_traits` from the getter and setter functions of a class, and will serialize to the provided names.
-The sequence of (getter_nameN,setter_nameN,nameN) triples declares the get and set functions and serialized name for each of the class properties that are part of the sequence.
+The sequence of (getter_nameN,setter_nameN,serialized_nameN) triples declares the get and set functions and serialized name for each of the class members that are part of the sequence.
 When decoding to a C++ data structure, (23) and (25) require that the first `num_mandatory` member names be present in the JSON, the rest can have default values.
 (24) and (26), however,